gimasi/TUINO1_THERMOSTAT/README.md

 # Tuino 1 Maker's Kit Thermostat Demo Application
 The IoT demo application for the Maker's Kit is a thermostat.
-In this example we are using the LoRaWAN GMX-LR1 module for the Tuino 1.<br>
+In this example we are using the LoRaWAN GMX-LR1 module for the Tuino 1.
-For a full description of the Tuino 1 functionalities check it's GitHub page [TUINO 1](https://github.com/gimasi/TUINO_ONE).<br>
+For a full description of the Tuino 1 check it's GitHub page [TUINO 1](https://github.com/gimasi/TUINO_ONE).<br>

 The Tuino 1 Maker's Kit comes with some sensors/actuators, NFC Antenna as well as a plexiglass board with screws and standoffs to put evertyhing together.<br/>